Billy Byars Jr.

-William Goebel Byars Jr. (August 14, 1936 – June 15, 1997) was an American film producer, best known as the founder of Lyric International and the producer of The Genesis Children.
+William Goebel Byars Jr. (born August 14, 1936) is an American former film producer, best known as the founder of Lyric International and the producer of the 1972 art film The Genesis Children.

-Outside of regular film production, Byars Jr. was a child pornographer, running the DOM-Lyric operation with gay civil rights activist Guy Strait in the early 1970s.
+Outside of regular film production, Byars Jr. was a child pornographer who ran a collaborative operation called "DOM-Lyric" with gay rights activist Guy Strait in the early 1970s.